ICELUCKBR/js-developer-pokedex/README.md

 # Trilha JS Developer - Pokedex
+PROJECT Iniciate in: 27/01

-## First STEP
+## Propose
-- Create the Card for using
-- Create the logic for expand the cards when show
+- Create a dinamic view status the each pokemon profile when click in yout image
+- Create a function Button in the list.
+- goback for list